SigmaWrath/Tukupu/content/Player Classes/Cleric/Twilight Domain.md

 - You end one effect on it causing it to be [[Charmed]] or [[Frightened]]

 #### <span style="color:rgb(203, 123, 55)">Level 6: Steps of Night</span>
 You can draw on the mystical power of night to rise into the air.
-As a Bonus Action when you are in [[Dim Light]] or [[Darkness]], you can magically give yourself a Flying Speed equal to your Walking Speed for 1 minute.
+As a Bonus Action when you are in [[Dim Light]] or [[Darkness (Rules)|Darkness]], you can magically give yourself a Flying Speed equal to your Walking Speed for 1 minute.
 You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 #### <span style="color:rgb(203, 123, 55)">Level 17: Twilight Shroud</span>
 The twilight that you summon offers a protective embrace: you and your allies have [[Half Cover]] while in the sphere created by your <span style="color:rgb(203, 123, 55)">Twilight Sanctuary</span>.